 With a tip, three tacos, and a Topo Chico, it came out to $25.
 But after insurance and without gap coverage, these tacos cost me tens of thousands of dollars, effectively making them the most expensive tacos I’ve ever had in my life.

-But you live, and you lean, and you smile now and cry later, and life goes on.
+But you live, and you learn, and you smile now and cry later, and life goes on.
 But in their current state, I do wonder whether some of their customers who haven’t written a story in defense of expensive tacos will judge them harshly too and deem them too expensive.
 I’ve already received DMs from friends who were turned off by the wait and the disorganization in the kitchen.

 Were these tacos worth getting t-boned for?
 Absolutely not.